-John Keeves is a partner in the law firm Johnson Winter & Slattery, which has offices in Sydney, Melbourne, Brisbane, Adelaide and Perth, specialising in mergers and acquisitions, corporate and securities law and corporate governance.
-He is a member of the Takeovers Panel, a past chairperson of the Corporations Committee of the Law Council of Australia and a member of the Executive of the Business Law Section of the Law Council, a Senior Fellow and former Director of the Financial Services Institute of Australasia (Finsia) (formerly the Securities Institute of Australia), as well as a member of the Australian Institute of Company Directors, Banking and Financial Services Law Association and AMPLA.
+John Keeves is a partner and Head of Transactional and Advisory Practice Group at the law firm Johnson Winter & Slattery, which has offices in Sydney, Melbourne, Brisbane, Adelaide and Perth, specialising in mergers and acquisitions, corporate and securities law and corporate governance.
+He is a member of the Takeovers Panel, a past chairperson of the Corporations Committee of the Law Council of Australia and a member of the Executive of the Business Law Section of the Law Council, a Senior Fellow and former Director and Life Member of the Financial Services Institute of Australasia (Finsia) (formerly the Securities Institute of Australia), as well as a member of the Australian Institute of Company Directors, Banking and Financial Services Law Association, AVCAL and AMPLA.

-lan Ramsay
+Ian Ramsay